 The Navy conducted off-base PFAS drinking water well sampling in 2020 based on information that was available at the time about releases of PFAS on-base.
 The 2020 sampling area, shown in Figure 3, was established 1 mile in the direction that groundwater was understood to flow away from the areas where PFAS may have been released.
 Table 1 summarizes the results of the previous sampling.
 In Table 2, the results are listed from highest to lowest results for PFOA and PFOS combined.
 PFOA and/or PFOS were above 70 ppt in two private drinking water wells.
 Both properties were provided with bottled water for drinking and cooking.
 The Navy is still providing bottled water for drinking and cooking to one of the two properties.
 The Navy has sampled the other property multiple times over the years and PFOA and/or PFOS have not been above 70 ppt since the first sample was collected and the current data does not indicate a long-term removal action is required to protect human health at this residence.

 Long-term Solution Evaluation

 The Navy prepared an Engineering Evaluation and Cost Analysis (EE/CA) to evaluate long-term solutions for the property with the drinking water well containing PFOA and PFOS above 70 ppt.
-The EE/CA was available for public comment from June 12 to July 12, 2023, and was finalized in August 2023.
+The EE/CA was available for public comment from June 12 to July 12, 2023 and was finalized in August 2023.
 Additionally, the Navy has prepared an Action Memorandum (AM) that documents the preferred alternative identified in the EE/CA. A 30-day public comment period for the AM begins on December 1, 2023 and ends on December 31, 2023.
 The AM and supporting documents are available at the Silverdale Public Library and at the link provided under the NBK Drinking Water Sampling Documents section below.